-And now if you have finalized to learn Jmeter for load and performance testing, here is a complete guide for you to start with:
+And now if you have decided to learn Jmeter for load testing and performance testing, here is a complete guide for you to start with:

 2.1.
 Multi-thread: allow multiple separated thread group to do various functions in parallel

 2.2 Open source: it’s an open-source testing tool, free for downloading and free for developers to use the source code for the development.